asyncapi/java-spring-cloud-stream-template/README.md

 ### Method Naming
 The generated methods are named as follows:
-* For each operation (i.e. _publish_ or _subscribe_ in each channel), the template looks for the specification extention ```x-scs-function-name```.
+* For each operation (i.e., _publish_ or _subscribe_ in each channel), the template looks for the specification extension ```x-scs-function-name```.
 If present, it uses that to name the function.
 * If using the same ```x-scs-function-name``` on one _publish_ operation and one _subscribe_ operation to create a Function the name of the generated method will be the ```x-scs-function-name```
 * If there is no ```x-scs-function-name``` attribute, the generator checks the operation's operationId value.
 If set, that is used as the function name.
 * If there is no ```x-scs-function-name``` or operationId available, then a name will be generated by taking the channel name, removing non-alphanumeric characters, converting to camel case, and appending 'Supplier' or 'Producer.'
-For example, if there is a channel called store/process with a publisher operation with a payload called Order, This method will get generated:
+For example, if there is a channel called store/process with a publisher operation with a payload called Order, the following method will get generated:
  ```
 @Bean
 public Supplier<Order> storeProcessSupplier () {